Set up Your Network for VoIP

 8x8 provides the following best practices for implementing or troubleshooting your 8x8 service.
 These suggestions are for all sizes of networks and number of customers.
 Some may not apply to smaller deployments.

-Do the users in your company use the Virtual Office desktop app, Virtual Office mobile app, or physical IP phones on their desks?
+Do the users in your company use the 8x8 Work for Desktop, 8x8 Work for Mobile, or physical IP phones on their desks?
 Knowing the answer helps you concentrate your efforts on your wireless or wired network.